 You Are What You Love – You are what you love.
 But you might not love what you think.
 While we desire to shape culture, we are not often aware of how culture shapes us.
 James K.A Smith explains that worship is the “imagination station” that incubates our loves and longings so that our cultural endeavours are indexed toward God and his kingdom.
 Worship is not simply something we do – worship does something to us.

-Is God anti-gay? – It’s the hot topic of the moment.
-Christians, the church and the Bible seem to be out of step with modern attitudes towards homosexuality.
+Is God anti-gay? – Christians, the church and the Bible seem to be out of step with modern attitudes towards homosexuality.
 And there is growing hostility towards those who hold a different view.
 So is God homophobic?
-And what do we say, and how do we relate to to both Christians and non Christians who experience same-sex attraction.
-In this short, simple book, Sam Allberry wants to help confused Christians understand what God has said about these questions in the scriptures, and offers a positive and liberating way forward through the debate.
+What do we say, and how do we relate to to both Christians and non Christians who experience same-sex attraction?
+In this short, simple book, Sam Allberry is a celibate, gay minister who wrote this book to address what God has said about these questions in the scriptures, and offer a positive way forward through this debate.

 Washed and Waiting – “Gay,” “Christian,” and “celibate” don’t often appear in the same sentence.
 Yet many who sit next to us in the pew at church fit that description, says author Wesley Hill.
 As a celibate gay Christian, Hill gives us a glimpse of what it looks like to wrestle firsthand with God’s “No” to same-sex relationships.
 How can gay Christians experience God’s favor and blessing in the midst of a struggle that for many brings a crippling sense of shame and guilt?
 Weaving together reflections from his own life and the lives of other Christians, such as Henri Nouwen and Gerard Manley Hopkins, Hill offers a fresh perspective on these questions.